Module tinytroupe.extraction.normalizer

 if elements_to_normalize:

-rendering_configs = {"categories": self.normalized_elements,
+rendering_configs = {

-"elements": elements_to_normalize}
+"elements": elements_to_normalize,

-messages = utils.compose_initial_LLM_messages_with_templates("normalizer.applier.system.mustache", "normalizer.applier.user.mustache",
+messages = utils.compose_initial_LLM_messages_with_templates(

 base_module_folder="extraction",

-next_message = openai_utils.client().send_message(messages, temperature=0.1)
+next_message = client().send_message(messages)

-debug_msg = f"Normalization result message: {next_message}"
+debug_msg = f"Normalization applier result (manual): {normalized_elements_from_llm}"

 logger.debug(debug_msg)